zonradkuse/auto-transcribe/README.md

                         The path to the punctuation model --speakers SPEAKERS   Number of speakers during the interview --speech-enhancement-on
                         Use speechbrain's sppech enhancement.
-It usually does NOT enhance ASR accuracy.
+It usually does NOT enhance ASR accuracy --ffmpeg-strategy {MERGE,LEFT,RIGHT}
-  --store-segment-audio STORE_SEGMENT_AUDIO
-                        Path to store segmented audio files to.
+                        Strategy to use for creating a mono file using ffmpeg.
+If you use stereo microphones, you can select from 'MERGE', 'LEFT' and 'RIGHT'.
+Using the appropriate channel can improve accuracy.
   --log-level LOG_LEVEL
                         Set the loglevel
   --threads THREADS     Set the number of threads allowed to use for processing multiple audio files